arthurvilar/my-zsh-themes/README.md

-# Custom theme for zhs
+# Custom themes for zhs

 ## ana:
 Show path and git branch with an indicator of modified repo